ruimda/servicecare/backend/truck-service/README.md

 # Truck-Service

-This service, a Spring Boot application, provides endpoints that fetch truck information from a MySQL database.
+This service, a Java 11 Spring Boot application, provides endpoints that fetch truck information from a MySQL database.

 ## Setup